-Whilst Lenin is engaged in imparting such advice.
-Trotzky, with his "quiet" but "victorious insurrection alread in his pocket, is executing an extensive manoeuvre.
-We succeeded he writes triumphantly in luring our enemies in the trap of Soviet legality.
-Lenin, calculating much more upon the workers, sailors, and soldiers than upon comrade Trotzky manoeuvres, wrote at this time: It is a crime to hesitale it is a piece of childishness and formality to wait fort the Soviet Congress, a betrayal of the revolution.
-But Trotzky refute Lenin's words with an air of victory at the close of his description of the roles played by him and by Lenin in October it is one thing to organise an armed insurrection under the bare slogan of seizure of power by the Party "Trotzky instruction: but it is something very different to prepare and realis an insurrection under the slogan of the defence of the right of the Soviet congress."
+Whilst Lenin is engaged in imparting such "advice".
+Trotzky, with his "quiet" but "victorious insurrection" already in his pocket, is executing "an extensive manoeuvre".
+"We succeeded he writes triumphantly "in luning our enemies into the trap of Soviet legality", Lenin, calculating much more upon the workers, sailors, and soldiers than upon comrade Trotzky's manoeuvres", wrote at this time: "It is a crime to hesitate, it is a piece of childishness and formality to wait fort the Soviet Congress, a betrayal of the revolution".
+But Trotzky refute-Lenin's words with an air of victory at the close of his description of the roles played by him and by Lenin in October.
+"It is one thing to organise an armed insurrection under the hare slogan of seizure of power by the Party "Trotzky instructs Lenin: "but it is something very different to prepare and realise an insurrection under the slogan of the defence of the rights of the Soviet congress".

-Here the figures are shifted from their actual position.
-Lenin is illegal, unable to make a correct estimate of the situation omits to observe that nine tenths of the insurrection has a ready been accomplished, advises that the rising be comment in Moscow, although this obviously condemns the revolution failure.
-Trotzky, on the other hand, brings about a victorion insurrection by the 9.
-October, carries out a definite insurrection manoeuvre by which he lured the enemy into a trapand prepares and realises the victory under a stogan continuation.
+Here the figures are shifted from their actual positions, is nin is illegal, unable to make a correct estimate of the situation omits to observe that nine tenths of the insurrection has already been accomplished, advises that the rising be commenced a Moscow, although this obviously condemns the revolution to failure.
+Trotzky, on the other hand, brings about a "victorious insurrection" by the 9.
+October, carries out a definite but cautions manoeuvre by which he "bired, the enemy into a trap" and prepares and realises the victory under a slogan conse prehensible to the broad masses, the slogan of "defence of the rights of the Soviet congress".